- Top 50 Famous Temples in India

 This beautiful temple makes an easy entry into top 50 famous temples in India.
 It is dedicated to Lord Shiva and is believed to have been constructed in the era of Lord Rama.
 Centuries ago the rulers of the Pandya Dynasty expanded it.
 Furthermore, its prominence derives from the fact that it is a part of Charm Dham as well as the 12 Jyotirlingas.
+Out of the 12 jyotirlingas, five of them are located in Maharashtra.
 While it is an ancient temple, it has such a beautiful architectural style that it stands at par with the beauty of modern architecture.

 In the beautiful land of Jammu Kashmir is this famous temple of Vaishno Devi.
 Since it is on the peak of a Trikuta mountain, most pilgrims trek 13 km to reach the temple.
 This temple is in the form of a cave.
 Many believe that Vaishno Devi is the most prominent Shakti Peetha.
 It is the most visited shrine in Northern India which definitely makes it one of top 50 famous temples in India.